Key Takeaways:

 2. Product Activation

-If the key is invalid or has been used too many times, activation fails, preventing the software from functioning.
+If the key option is invalid or has been exceeded, the activation will fail, meaning that the software will not be able to work..

 3. Copy Protection